Vpech77/Vpech77/README.md

 <p align="left"><br>📚 I'm learning web development and computer science !
   <br>✨ I never give up on any project I undertake and I always aim for the highest quality possible.
+  <br>🐣 I like to help my classmates or new students who are pursuing the same education as me because at their place I would have like that someone could help me like that.
   <br>😇 Nothing makes me happier in my studies than working on projects.
 I find it very rewarding to do work that is truly meaningful and that has a real application.
 This motivates me greatly.
   <br>💖 I always take a real pleasure in finding solutions and solving problems in the code I write.
   <br>🎯 All in all, I want to work on projects that have a real-world impact !</p>